playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 #### Why not bind like a typical input?

-Now, I remember when I learning a lot of the structural directive stuff, I thought "well this syntax is cool, but it might be a bit ambiguous".
+Now, I remember when I was learning a lot of the structural directive stuff, I thought "well this syntax is cool, but it might be a bit ambiguous".
 I decided I was going to change that a bit:

 ```html
 <p *makePiglatin="'This is a string'; let msg; let ogMsg = original" [makePiglatinCasing]="'UPPER'">